ICAC Complaints Committee annual report tabled in LegCo

 The Committee is tasked with the responsibility of monitoring the handling of non-criminal complaints against the ICAC and its officers.
-The Committee takes an independent view of the ICAC's investigation findings on the complaints received, reviews ICAC's procedures which may lead to complaints, and makes recommendations for improvement.
+The Committee takes an independent view on the ICAC's investigation findings on the complaints received, reviews the ICAC's procedures which may lead to complaints, and makes recommendations for improvement.

-In 2016, the Committee received 27 complaints involving 68 allegations against the ICAC or its officers.
-Among the allegations registered in 2016, 47 per cent were related to misconduct, 35 per cent to neglect of duty and 5 per cent to abuse of power by ICAC officers.
-The remaining 13 per cent were related to inadequacies of ICAC procedures.
+In 2020, the Committee received 12 complaints involving 26 allegations against the ICAC or its officers.
+Among the allegations registered in 2020, 57 per cent were related to neglect of duties by ICAC officers, 27 per cent to misconduct, and eight per cent to abuse of power.
+The remaining eight per cent were related to inadequacies of ICAC procedures.

 The ICAC submits investigation reports to the Committee after conducting full investigations on complaint cases, while assessment reports are submitted for complaints which do not warrant full investigation.
-During 2016, the Committee held three meetings to consider the investigation reports on 27 complaint cases received between 2013 and 2016, which contained a total of 62 allegations.
-Three allegations in two of these complaints were found to be substantiated or partially substantiated, and two ICAC officers concerned were given appropriate advice by senior officers.
-In the year, the Committee also considered and endorsed 11 assessment reports.
-Preliminary assessment showed that there were no grounds or justifications in these complaints that would warrant formal investigations, and the Committee agreed that no further investigative actions should be taken.
+During 2020, the Committee considered the investigation reports of 11 complaint cases received in 2019 or 2020.
+These complaints contained a total of 21 allegations.
+Three allegations in three of these complaints were found to be substantiated concerning a total of four ICAC officers.
+As a result, one officer was given a written warning, two officers were given verbal warnings and one officer was given advice by senior officers.
+During the year, the Committee also considered and endorsed one assessment report.
+A preliminary assessment showed that the complainant repeated a complaint previously disposed of through the Committee, and the Committee agreed that no further investigative actions should be taken.

-The annual report of the Committee is available on the Administration Wing website (www.admwing.gov.hk/eng/links/icac.htm) and also at the ICAC's regional offices.
+The annual report of the Committee is available on the Administration Wing's website (www.admwing.gov.hk/eng/links/icac.htm) and also at the ICAC's regional offices.